 sludge (sluj) — the gooey, muddy solids that remain after wastewater is treated

 solid — a property of matter where the atoms are tightly packed together with no movement

-spring — a natural flow of water at the earth’s surface, caused by pressure on groundwater or the aquifer
+spring — a natural flow of water at the earth’s surface, caused by pressure on groundwater

 storage tank — a tank where water is contained until it is needed in your home; a large container used for holding, transporting, or storing liquids or gases

 stormwater runoff — rainwater that runs off a hard surface into the nearest body of water